Exponential decay of the critical points in a discrete model of polyacetylene: Introduction

 In other words, a configuration is homoclinic if it converges to the same dimerized state $\bt^+$ at infinity, and it is heteroclinic if it switches from the dimerized state $\bt^-$ at $-\infty$ to the dimerized state $\bt^+$ at $+ \infty$.
 Of course, one can also consider homoclinic and heteroclinic configurations which converge to $\bt^-$ at $+ \infty$.
 But they can be obtained from the other ones by the shift $n\mapsto n+1$.

-As can be expected, the state $\bt^+$ is a homoclinic critical point.
-The fact that heteroclinic critical points exist was suggested in~\cite{KivHei82, Su80, VosAalSaa96}.
-A rigorous proof was given by M. Garcia Arroyo and one of us (see \cite{Gar11, GarSer12}).
-Such configurations are sometimes called {\em kinks}.
-Another point of view on these soliton-like solution was initiated by Takayama, Lin-Liu and Maki~\cite{TakLinMak80}.
-In this approach, the SSH model is replaced by a continuum approximation involving the Dirac operator.
+The expression ``critical points'' refers to solutions of the Euler-Lagrange equation associated with the SSH energy functional.
+The fact that heteroclinic critical points exist was suggested in~\cite{SuSchHee79, SuSchHee80, KivHei82, Su80, VosAalSaa96}.
+A rigorous proof was given in \cite{Gar11, GarSer12} and such configurations are sometimes called {\em kinks}.

+Let us mention that the discrete model has a continuous analogue, first derived by Takayama, Lin-Liu and Maki~\cite{TakLinMak80} in the context of polyacetylene.
+It turns out that this continuous model coincides with the so-called Gross--Neveu model~\cite{GroNev74}, which has explicit kink critical points as well as explicit homoclinic critical points, that have been completely classified~\cite{Fei95, Fei04}.
+These explicit solutions converge exponentially fast to the stable states when the one-dimensional space variable converges to $\pm \infty$.

-Our main goal is to prove that homoclinic and heteroclinic critical points converge exponentially fast to the corresponding dimerized states.
-In order to state our theorem, we first need to define the notion of critical points for our infinite model.
+Our main goal is to prove that homoclinic and heteroclinic critical points of the discrete infinite SSH model converge exponentially fast to the corresponding dimerized states.
+We do not prove that this convergence rate is optimal, but we are convinced that it is, as we expect a behaviour similar to the continuum model.
+Numerical simulations also seem to confirm this.

+To the best of our knowledge, there is no rigorous result relating the discrete and continuum models.
+It would be interesting to prove that critical points of the continuum model approximate critical points of the discrete model in a certain regime of parameters.
+It would also be interesting to study the interaction between kinks in the discrete model.
+We see the present work as a preliminary step in these directions.